 The topic is taboo to most, but talking about it is important.
 If we don’t, how will we prepare for a loved one’s passing?
 Or our own?
 Because we should prepare when possible.
 We should know what arrangements have to be made and what those arrangements will cost.
-Better to deal with funeral costs and the decisions that come with death sooner rather than later, right?
+Better to deal with funeral expenses and the decisions that come with death sooner rather than later, right?

 So, take a deep breath.
 Push your fear, anxiety, and looming existential crisis aside — we’ll figure this out together.
 Promise.

 There’s no one-size-fits-all solution for the dozens of after-death decisions you’ll have to make, and there’s also no one-size-fits-all price tag.

 Founder and CEO of Basic Funerals, Eric Vandermeersch, says after-death costs can be as low as $1,500 or as high as $20,000.
 And while he says the average overall cost is $8,500, he admits that the number varies wildly based on each person’s preferences, values, and culture.

 “It’s like saying I want to buy a car, what should I budget for,” Vandermeersch explains.
 “There are a lot of options.
 There are people looking for just the basics, and people are looking for more traditional ceremonies.”

 The cost of dying boils down to what you want — post-death.